xiam/to/README.md

 methods, like the `fmt` or `strconv` packages?

-It is, of course, a little slower that `strconv` methods but it is faster than `fmt`, so it's somewhat in the middle.
-You can test it by yourself:
+It is, of course, a little slower that `strconv` methods but it is faster than `fmt`, so it provides an acceptable speed for most projects.
+You can test it by
+yourself:

 ```sh
 $ go test -test.bench=.